ankorstore/mq-lease-service/README.md

 Configuration options:
 - `--port` (8080)
 - `--stabilisation-window` (5m) - time to wait before giving out a lease without all expected PRs being in the merge queue
-- `--ttl` (30s) - time to wait before considering an aquire interest being stale
+- `--ttl` (30s) - time to wait before considering an acquire interest being stale
 - `--expected-build-count` (4) - number of parallel builds to be expected for a given merge group

 #### STM of status transformations